 Although your doctor can explain the full details, here is a partial list of some of the criteria for participation in this study:

-At this time, the sponsor company, Paradigm Spine, LLC, has received approval by the US FDA to conduct this Clinical Trial in the US.
-The company is seeking approval to market the coflex device in the US after all regulatory requirements have been fulfilled.
+At this time, the sponsor company, Paradigm Spine, LLC, has received approval from the US FDA to conduct this clinical trial in the US.
+The company is seeking approval to market the Coflex® device in the US after all regulatory requirements have been fulfilled.

 To learn more about the Coflex® Study, please use: https://coflexsolution.com/ or contact Jennifer Camoriano, Research Coordinator at: 602-944-2900 ext.
 124.

 LEADERS IN MINIMALLY INVASIVE SPINE CARE

 1635 E. Myrtle • Suite 400 • Phoenix, AZ 85020